Skip to content

 Assessment and feedback

-Our assessments and ongoing feedback ensure that you develop the skills needed to practise medicine safely and confidently, as well as to support you to fulfil your potential.
+Our assessments and ongoing feedback support you to fulfil your potential by ensuring that you develop the skills needed to practise medicine safely and confidently.

-Providing a supportive environment in which you can succeed
+Providing a supportive environment where you can succeed

-We are committed to supporting you to achieve your potential, providing many opportunities for you to receive constructive feedback and monitor your progress.
+We are committed to helping you reach your full potential by providing numerous opportunities to receive constructive feedback and to monitor your progress.

 How will you be assessed?